Information and Pictures

 NAPR = North American Purebred Registry, Inc.

 Two-year-old Bailey T. lives in Mechanicsburg, PA.
-Bailey earned his Canine Good Citizen (CDC) and Therapy Dog International Titles (TDI) in October of this year.
+Bailey earned his Canine Good Citizen (CDC) and Therapy Dog International Titles (TDI).

 This is 10-week-old Dobramil Fu Chou, owned by R. & M. Vance, c/- Chienparadis Dogue De Bordeaux.